CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_mac.md

 page_title: "crowdstrike_default_prevention_policy_mac Resource - crowdstrike"
 subcategory: "Prevention Policy"
 description: |-
   This resource allows you to manage the default prevention policy for Mac hosts.
 Prevention policies allow you to manage what activity will trigger detections and preventions on your hosts.
+Destruction of this resource will not delete the default prevention policy or remove any configured settings.
   API Scopes
   The following API scopes are required:
   Prevention policies | Read & Write